Business Policies and Procedures Manual

 WSU does not take Washington State Workers’ Compensation wage deductions from employees whose work location is out-of-state.
 Contact Human Resource Services (HRS) for assistance.

-WSU does not take PFML deductions or report hours and wages for employees whose work location is out-of-state.
-Employees are responsible for determining if the out-of-state location in which they work is covered by a similar program.
+WSU does not take PFML or WA Cares Fund LTC deductions or report hours and wages for employees whose work location is out-of-state.
+Employees are responsible for determining if the out-of-state location in which they work is covered by similar programs.

 Employees who work outside of Washington are not covered by Washington unemployment insurance unless there is a reciprocal coverage arrangement in place with the state they work in.

 Note: Employees who work in a state outside of Washington may be covered by an unemployment insurance program in the state in which they work.

 Both the employee’s work location and the location of the employee’s residence may trigger state income tax withholding, depending on state law.
 If the employee meets the requirements for state taxation and has accurately updated their work location in Workday, WSU withholds the applicable taxes for that state from the employee’s pay.